 The Mexican Navy ordered eight C-212-200 aircraft for maritime patrol.
 The first two were delivered in July 2004.
 The aircraft are fitted with Raytheon SeaVue radar, EADS CASA fully integrated tactical system (FITS), and FLIR Systems SAFIRE II thermal imager.

 Two transport aircraft were ordered by the Ecuadorean Army Aviation.
 The first was delivered in March 2005, the second was delivered in January 2006.

-The Coastguard of South Korea has ordered one C-212-400 for maritime patrol and surveillance.
+The South Korean Coastguard has ordered one C-212-400 for maritime patrol and surveillance.

 In August 2006, the C-212-400 was selected for the Brazilian Air Force's light tactical transport requirement.
 Up to 50 aircraft are required for delivery between 2007 and 2015.